 A marketing plan is a critical tool for successful outreach.
 A marketing plan should outline the target audience, a list of communication channels that will be utilized, a timeline for when marketing and communications will be distributed and make staff assignments.

 Grantees will be required to submit a marketing plan and budget to ILW.
-Template 4: Sample Marketing Plan Worksheet and Timeline is available in the Appendix of this manual or on the Illinois Works Partner Guide resource page.
+Template 4: Sample Marketing Plan Worksheet and Timeline is available in the Appendix of this manual.

 • Flyer -